Last updated on September 16th, 2022 at 10:08 am

 Plus, once again, this will explain why your muscles don’t look as big or pumped following your workout.

-So far I’ve covered the most obvious reasons for your muscles looking smaller after a workout.
+So far I’ve covered the most obvious reasons for you looking smaller after a workout.

 These are far more aligned to the usual experiences that we all go through.